Apollo

 The Self-drive Holiday in Wellington

-A decked-out campervan offers the most convenient, fun, and cost-effective way to explore the otherworldly landscapes of New Zealand’s North Island.
-Here’s why you should consider a camper over a rental car and hotel:
+A fully equipped campervan is the most convenient, fun, and cost-effective way to explore the otherworldly landscapes of New Zealand’s North Island.
+Here’s why you should consider a camper instead of a rental car and hotel:

-• Affordable: A campervan covers your transport and accommodation expenses with one reasonable daily rate.
+• Affordable: A campervan covers your transportation and accommodation with one reasonable daily rate.

-• Save time: Instead of returning to your hotel every day, just roll on over to the nearest campsite and retire for the night.
+• Save time: Instead of returning to your hotel every day, just roll into the nearest campground and turn in for the night.

 • Freedom: No need to craft a complex itinerary of tours and hotels.
 A campervan gives you the flexibility to explore the North Island on your own terms.

 • Stay close to nature: Forget staring at a stuffy hotel ceiling.
-With a campervan, you’ll be kicking back in a spectacular campsite while gazing up at the stars.
+With a campervan, you’ll be kicking back at a spectacular campsite while gazing up at the stars.

 • Convenience: All your everyday essentials will be right there when you need them.
-Fancy a hot shower and fresh clothes after a tough day on the Tongariro Alpine Crossing?
+Want a hot shower and clean clothes after a tough day on the Tongariro Alpine Crossing?
 No worries.

 When driving around Wellington in a campervan rental, remember these important tips: